 I have always loved writing poetry, but it became really important to me when I was in high school.
 My mother passed when I was fifteen and I became an angry teenager.
 I did not even know how to pray anymore, so I began to write.
 Poetry became my way of communication, my way of processing, and my way to pray.

 In 2010, my first poetry collection was published on Penmanship Books when I was awarded the Cora Craig Award for Young Authors.
 Since that time, I have also written two chapbooks, both released in 2017.
-I am a featured artist in the Columbus Makes Art Campaign and Columbus Alive featured me as one of their 2017 People to Watch.
-I have also been commissioned by over 10 local and national organizations.
+My most recent collection of poetry, Mouths of Garden, was released on Sundress Publications in 2022.

 My art is and has always been ministry for me.
 I believe that God saved my life through art, and all I want to do is tour the world helping others by using my gift.
 I know that art has the power to heal.
 It saved my life and I want to live a life poured out, serving God, and using this gift to save others.

 Currently, I am working with two organizations rooted in prison abolition: the Arts for Healing and Justice Network in Los Angeles and JustMedia in New York City.